What to do When Someone Dies

 Registering a Death

-You need to register the death within five days.
+You need to inform the Registrar Office within five days.
 You can use any register office but it’s best to use the one in the area where the person died, otherwise the process might take longer.
-You’ll need to take with you the medical certificate showing the cause of death, signed by a doctor.
+The Registrar can talk you through the local office and appointment times available.
+The doctor will email the Registrar the Medical Certificate of Cause of Death, and the Registrar will need this before the appointment takes place.
 If possible, also take the person’s:

 • Birth certificate